How to Teach in Louisiana

 I am already a teacher in Louisiana but want to teach another subject

 So let’s say you’ve been rocking that elementary school math teacher life for years on end now, and even though it's been fun, you’re ready for a change of scenery.
-What do you have to do to change subjects to, let’s say, English or history, and where do you even start?
+What do you have to do to change subjects to, let’s say, English or history, or go from kindergarten to the high school.
+Where do you even start?
 Well, thankfully, it’s pretty straightforward in Louisiana thanks to its Praxis exams.

 If you’re already a teacher in Louisiana then you already have the necessary certification via the teacher preparation process we outlined below.
 This certification allows you to be educating in the classroom and instructing on the subject you geared your original Praxis exams towards.
 To make a transition to a new subject, all you have to do is take the appropriate Praxis exam to be certified for your new specialty, be it middle school mathematics or high school Spanish.
 The list of exams necessary to be qualified for your new context can be found on the Louisiana Praxis exam website here!